-- If you have a medical scheme, you can usually rest assured that there will be no delay in your medical treatment because you don’t have funds to pay for it.
+- If you have a medical scheme, you can usually rest assured that there will be no long delays in your medical treatment because you don’t have funds to pay for it.

-- Being a member of a scheme also means you get better medical care because you are treated by private doctors, specialists and hospitals, instead of overcrowded public health services.
+- Being a member of a scheme also means you have access to private medical care, instead of having to rely on public health services.

 What are the disadvantages of a medical scheme?

-- It is expensive and fees are always increasing.
+- It is expensive and contributions increase every year.

-- If you live in a rural area, it often does not make sense to have a medical scheme, because of a lack in private health care facilities.
+- If you live in a rural area, you might not have easy access to private health care facilities.

-- There are often many hidden costs involved with schemes.
+- There are sometimes co-payments that need to be made for certain medical services or procedures.many hidden costs involved with schemes.
 Your scheme might only pay a small amount of your healthcare costs, while you have to pay the rest out of your own pocket.